 Why Netflix and Co. switched to Surround-Sound in DD+

 The storage medium offers enough storage space for lossless standards such as Dolby True HD.
-Sound information encoded in DD+ is backward compatible.
+Sound information encoded in DD+ is backwards compatible.
 This means that receivers that only support the predecessor Dolby Digital standard can process the codec.

 Cinebar One – Virtual acoustic sound for Netflix